 Let's assume a 50/50 split of wind and solar power; where wind has a capacity factor of 30% and we can deploy 4.5MW/km2; and solar has a capacity factor of 10% and we can deploy 50MW/km2.
-In my opinion, as the cost of renewable energy continues to fall, low-capex, low-efficiency production processes will start to look more apealling, so I'm going to assume the “worst-case” energy requirements, as they may turn out to be the best-case in terms of cost.
+I'm pretty persuaded by the argument that, as the cost of renewable energy continues to fall, low-capex, low-efficiency production processes will start to look more apealling, so I'm going to assume the "worst-case" energy requirements, as they may turn out to be the best-case in terms of cost.

 I gave ChatGPT code interpreter a GeoJSON file for the UK, and asked it to visualise these areas as circles on a map.
 Then I watched YouTube videos and tabbed back to the interpreter every now and then to prod it into changing things until I got these maps that show the amount of area needed for renewables for each fuel source: